Otherchauvenist/French-notes/sententiae_II.md

 Je n'ai pas aimé le film...
 Non, je veux dire, j'ai aimé l'histoire, mais pas la mise en scène.

 Le concert est demain soir à 20h...
 Non, je voulais dire samedi soir, pas demain.

+### Même si & malgré

+Même si j'avais de l'argent, je ne l'achèterais pas.

++ Even if I had the money, I wouldn't buy it.

+Même si tu étudies dur, tu pourrais échouer.

++ Even if you study hard, you could fail.

+Malgré la pluie, nous sommes allés nous promener.

++ Despite the rain, we went for a walk.

+Il est venu au travail malgré sa maladie.

++ He came to work despite his illness.

+> Alors, Même si is often followed by a verb in the future or conditional tense to indicate a hypothetical or uncertain situation that may occur in the future.In contrast, "malgré" is usually followed by a noun or a pronoun to indicate a situation in which something is done or happens in spite of an obstacle or difficulty.

+### chercher qn. des yeux

+Je cherchais mon ami des yeux dans la foule.

++ I was scanning the crowd for my friend.

+Elle cherchait son téléphone des yeux, mais ne pouvait pas le trouver.

++ She was looking around for her phone, but couldn't find it.

+Il a cherché sa mère des yeux pendant plusieurs minutes avant de la repérer dans la pièce.

++ He searched the room with his eyes for several minutes before spotting his mother.

+### regard *~n.~*

+J'ai croisé son regard dans la foule.

++ I caught a glimpse of his gaze in the crowd.

+Les regards insistants des passants me mettent mal à l'aise.

++ The insistent gazes of passersby make me uncomfortable.

+Ce tableau m'a fait changer de regard sur l'art moderne.

++ This painting made me change my perspective on modern art.

+Le regard perçant de l'aigle était fixé sur sa proie.

++ The eagle's piercing gaze was fixed on its prey.

+Le regard bienveillant de sa grand-mère lui donnait du courage.

++ His grandmother's kind gaze gave him courage.

+### de tout mon coeur

+Je vous remercie de tout mon coeur pour votre aide précieuse.

++ I thank you from the bottom of my heart for your precious help.

+Je soutiens cette cause de tout mon coeur.

++ I wholeheartedly support this cause.

+Je t'aime de tout mon coeur.

++ I love you with all my heart.

+### sussi...que... & ainsi que...

+Je parle aussi bien français que anglais.

++ I speak French as well as English.

+Mon ami est aussi mon collègue que mon confident.

++ My friend is both my colleague and my confidant.

+Elle aime aussi bien la musique classique que le rock.

++ She likes both classical music as well as rock music.

+J'aime le chocolat, la vanille, ainsi que la fraise.

++ I like chocolate, vanilla, as well as strawberry.

+Le musée expose des peintures de Picasso, des sculptures de Rodin, ainsi que des photographies de Cartier-Bresson.

++ The museum exhibits paintings by Picasso, sculptures by Rodin, as well as photographs by Cartier-Bresson.

+>note it can also mean "as well as" or "and" to link two elements.
+As for a third item, use *aisin que*

+### non pas de

+On devrait prendre la route la plus courte, et non pas la plus pittoresque.

++ We should take the shortest route, not the most scenic.

+### ailleurs & d'ailleurs

+J'ai perdu mes clés quelque part dans la maison.
+Je les cherche partout, mais elles sont peut-être ailleurs.

++ I lost my keys somewhere in the house.
+I'm looking for them everywhere, but they might be somewhere else.

+Elle n'aime pas son travail et elle cherche un emploi ailleurs.

++ She doesn't like her job and she's looking for a job elsewhere.

+#### d'ailleurs

+J'aime bien les chiens.
+D'ailleurs, je viens d'adopter un chiot.

++ I really like dogs.
+By the way, I just adopted a puppy.

+Nous avons beaucoup de travail à faire.
+D'ailleurs, tu pourrais m'aider ?

++ We have a lot of work to do.
+Moreover, could you help me?

+J'aimerais aller en vacances cet été.
+D'ailleurs, as-tu des suggestions ?

++ I would like to go on vacation this summer.
+Besides, do you have any suggestions?

+### situation & position & travail & emploi

+"Situation" generally refers to one's overall employment status or career situation, such as whether someone is employed or unemployed, in a stable job or unstable job, or satisfied or dissatisfied with their current career.

+"Position" refers to the specific job or role that someone holds within a company or organization.

+"Travail" is the French word for work in general, without specifying a particular job or role.

+"Emploi" refers to a specific job or position that someone holds, similar to "position," but with more emphasis on the employment aspect rather than the job duties.

+### partout & partout où

+Il y a des fleurs partout dans le jardin.

++ There are flowers everywhere in the garden.

+Les publicités sont partout dans la ville.

++ Advertisements are everywhere in the city.

+On peut trouver des restaurants partout dans cette ville.

++ You can find restaurants everywhere in this city.

+Le bruit est partout dans cette ville animée.

++ Noise is everywhere in this bustling city.

+Il y a des touristes partout en été.

++ There are tourists everywhere in the summer.

+**Partout où je vais**, je prends des photos.

++ Wherever I go, I take photos.

+Il y a des problèmes partout **où** on regarde.

++ There are problems everywhere that we look.

+Partout **où** tu vas, je vais avec toi.

++ Wherever you go, I go with you.

+### depuis toujours : since always, forever

+J'aime la musique depuis toujours.

++ I've loved music forever.

+Depuis toujours, les hommes cherchent à comprendre le monde qui les entoure.

++ Since always, humans have sought to understand the world around them.

+Depuis toujours, cette région est connue pour sa cuisine raffinée.

++ For as long as anyone can remember, this region has been known for its fine cuisine.